andrelandgraf/andrelandgraf/README.md

 #### Leetcode

-A collection of leetcode exercises from Leetcode.com.
-It's both fun and exercise for me!
+A collection of my solutions/attempts to leetcode exercises from Leetcode.com and other sites.

 => [leetcode](https://github.com/andrelandgraf/leetcode)

-#### react-oauth2-skeleton
+#### react-oauth2-skeleton (outdated)

 A small skeleton application that uses a self-made OAuth 2 flow.
-Feel free to copy this code if you want to get rid of passport.js or want to work around with MongoDB, Express.js, React, and your custom OAuth 2 flow!
+It is definetly outdated at this point.

 => Frontend: [react-oauth2-skeleton](https://github.com/andrelandgraf/react-oauth2-skeleton)
 => Backend: [express-oauth2-skeleton](https://github.com/andreweinkoetz/express-oauth2-skeleton)

-#### High-5-Learning
+#### High-5-Learning (outdated)

 How I got introduced to React and met my best friends from Munich 💜.
 High-5-Learning is the result of a seminar project at the second semester of my master's degree.
 A teacher-student application that allows the creation of single-choice exercises, student invitations, exercise feedback for students, and resulting stats for the teachers.